swinslow/data-licenses/comparison.rst

 :ODbL-1.0:

-    Any Derivative Database that is Used Publicly must be only under the terms of the ODbL-1.0; a later version of the ODbL-1.0 that is similar in spirit;
-    or a compatible license.
-A licensor may authorise a proxy to determine compatibility.
+    If You (a) Publicly Convey any Database, Derivative Database, or the Database as part of a Collective Database; or (b) Publicly Use any Derivative Database; then You must do so only under the terms of the ODbL-1.0; a later version of the ODbL that is similar in spirit; or a compatible license.

     If You Publicly Use a Derivative Database, ora Produced Work from a Derivative Database, then You must also offer to recipients a copy in a